-Aim of Future Leader Grants: To develop leadership skills, increase potential for successful collaboration, build confidence and capabilities of emerging researchers, including those with lived experience, to contribute to stroke research.
+Future Leader Grants focus on developing individual leadership skills, increasing potential for successful collaboration and building capabilities of emerging researchers, including those with lived experience.

+Future Leader Grants offered

-Grants offered: EMCR researchers and people with lived experience are encouraged to apply for Future Leader Grants of up to \$5,000 per grant, for a stroke research development activity in 2025.
-Applications for smaller amounts are encouraged.
+EMCRs and people with lived experience are encouraged to apply for Future Leader Grants of up to \$5,000 per grant, for a stroke research development activity in 2026.